Timing of vaccine administration: Canadian Immunization Guide

 For health professionals

-Last complete chapter revision (see table of updates): May 2017
+Last complete chapter revision: May 2017

 On this page

-General Considerations
+General considerations

 To provide optimal protection, recommended immunization schedules should be followed as closely as possible.
 However, it may not always be possible to follow the immunization schedule; for example, people may miss an appointment or may not be available when a vaccination is due.
 This chapter identifies factors that vaccine providers should consider when it is necessary to administer a vaccine outside the recommended interval.

-For information about the routine childhood immunization schedule and recommended immunization schedules for individuals not previously immunized, refer to the Recommended Immunization Schedules in Part 1.
-For dosing interval recommendations for immunocompromised persons and persons with chronic diseases, refer to the appropriate chapters in Part 3: Vaccinations of Specific Populations.
+For information about the routine childhood immunization schedule and recommended immunization schedules for individuals not previously immunized, refer to the Recommended immunization schedules in Part 1.
+For dosing interval recommendations for immunocompromised persons and persons with chronic diseases, refer to the appropriate chapters in Part 3: Vaccinations of specific populations.

 One of the most common deviations from the recommended immunization schedule occurs when a person misses an appointment, resulting in a longer than recommended interval between doses of a vaccine.
 In general, regardless of the time between doses, interruption of a vaccine series does not require restarting the series as delays between doses do not result in a reduction in final antibody concentrations for most multi-dose products.
 However, maximum protection may not be attained until the complete vaccine series has been administered.
 Exceptions include:

-• Cholera and travellers' diarrhea vaccine; refer to Cholera and Enterotoxigenic Escherichia Coli (ETEC) Travellers' Diarrhea Vaccine in Part 4 for recommendations if the primary series of cholera and travellers' diarrhea vaccine is interrupted.
+• Cholera and travellers' diarrhea vaccine; refer to Cholera and enterotoxigenic Escherichia coli (ETEC) travellers' diarrhea vaccine in Part 4 for recommendations if the primary series of cholera and travellers' diarrhea vaccine is interrupted.

 • Rabies vaccines for post-exposure prophylaxis; the vaccination schedule should be adhered to as closely as possible and it is essential that all recommended doses of vaccine be administered.
 If a dose of vaccine is delayed, it should be given as soon as possible and the schedule resumed.
 If the vaccination schedule has been altered creating doubt about an appropriate immune response, post-vaccination serology should be obtained 7 to 14 days after completing the rabies vaccination series.
-Refer to Rabies Vaccine in Part 4 for additional information.
+Refer to Rabies vaccines in Part 4 for additional information.

 In exceptional circumstances, such as in the case of unplanned travel or in outbreak situations when multi-dose vaccine series need to be completed as quickly as possible, accelerated immunization schedules can be used.
 Full immunization can be achieved by providing doses at less than the recommended interval or before the recommended age (see Table 1).